alramirezca/ATRACKCS/joss/paper.md

 The MCS (regions) detection and characterization are performed using these steps: The following steps refer to Fig 1.

 1. The input data: Tb[@T2017] and P[@P2019] area processed.
 The algorithm can operate with Tb as the only input variable.
-2. At a given time step, the algorithm finds all pixels where Tb <= Tb_threshold [200 k - 240 k] and defines approximate regions with the convex hull, using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
-Transform from geographic to plane coordinates and compute an approximate area of the defined region, discard all regions where area is `<= area_threshold [> 1000 km**2] and estimate Tb attributes of those regions.
+2. At a given time step, the algorithm finds all pixels where Tb <= Tb_threshold $[200 k - 240 k]$ and defines approximate regions with the convex hull, using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
+Transform from geographic to plane coordinates and compute an approximate area of the defined region, discard all regions where area is `<= area_threshold $[> 1000 km^2]$ and estimate Tb attributes of those regions.
 3. Estimate P attributes of those regions and discard regions based on P rate and P area containing.
 This is optional.

 ![Fig 1.
 MCS detection and characterization](resume_atrackcs_1.png)